oist/optinist_tutorial_preparation/README.md

 - For M1/2 Mac users, make sure 'Rosetta for x86_64/amd64 emulation on Apple Silicon' is checked in the settings for Docker Desktop.
 <br>

-3. Open a [PowerShell](https://learn.microsoft.com/ja-jp/powershell/scripting/learn/ps101/01-getting-started?view=powershell-7.4) (Windows) or Terminal (Mac/Linux) and execute the following to fetch the Docker image.
+3. Open a [PowerShell](https://learn.microsoft.com/ja-jp/powershell/scripting/learn/ps101/01-getting-started?view=powershell-7.4) (Windows) or Terminal (Mac/Linux) in your computer and execute the following to fetch the Docker image.

 ```
 docker pull oistncu/optinist-allinone